Why Online Therapy Is Effective for Teenagers

 Finding the right therapist can feel overwhelming, but it doesn’t have to be.
 With Charlie Health, you don’t have to spend hours scrolling through online therapy sites, reading psychologist directories, or comparing subscription plans.
 Whether you’re trying online therapy for the first time or searching for a new online therapist, we’re here to help you find the right fit for your teen and family.

-Psychotherapy (talk therapy) can help your teen find real solutions to improve their mental health.
+Psychotherapy, or talk therapy, can help your teen find real solutions to improve their mental health.
 Our IOP includes comprehensive access to a wide range of evidence-based therapeutic interventions, including cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), so your teen can access comprehensive mental health support.

 Our compassionate mental health professionals are here to guide and support your teen on their journey toward mental wellness with sustainable healing, aftercare planning, and ongoing mental health support.
 We believe that everyone is capable of improving their mental well-being and achieving their therapy goals.
 Sometimes, it just takes a gentle nudge in the right direction.